 Give as Much Advanced Notice as Possible

-While most bosses and managers will be happy to give you your requested days of for such a special occasion, do your best to give them as much advance notice as you can, providing an opportunity to rearrange staffing or schedules if they need to.
+While most managers will be happy to give you your requested days for such a special occasion, do your best to give them as much advance notice as you can, providing an opportunity to rearrange staffing or schedules if they need to.
 After all, you'll be coming back to work once the trip is over, so it's always good to leave on a high note!

 If you're a freelancer or consultant, you can give yourself as much time off as you want!
-That being said, make a solid game plan for how you're going to get your work done ahead of time and keep the bills paid.
+That being said, make a solid game plan for how you're going to get your work done ahead of time.
 That might mean taking on more leading up to the wedding, or setting aside money to cover you during your days off.
 Communicate with your clients that you'll be taking time off.
 If they need someone to fill your place during a prolonged absence, have a trusted colleague you can suggest to step in during your honeymoon.